plfiorini/slides/slides/qtday-2014/slides.md

+title: What is Maui?

+Maui is a small Linux optimized for desktops with a custom user interface.

+---

 title: Goals
-class: big

 Linux distribution:

 - Atomic, safe updates and upgrades
 - Download only what's changed, zlib compressed
 - Bundles instead of packages
-- Focused on Qt
+- Focused on Qt and desktop needs

 Desktop: